How to Track and Replan a Project with BrightWork 365

 If needed, escalate the issue or risk to the program or portfolio level for help from the project sponsor.

-Start replanning by updating tasks and the timeline, including work
+Start replanning by updating tasks and the timeline, including work.

 • Add new phases, tasks, or deliverables in the Gantt Tab.

-If needed, you can adjust the target dates and re-calculate the baseline in the Project Settings tab.
+If needed, you can adjust the target dates and recalculate the baseline in the Project Settings tab.

 Finally, create a new status report outlining the changes and send the report to the project stakeholders and the team.

-3. Share the updates in Microsoft Teams
+3. Communicating project updates via Microsoft Teams

-BrightWork 365 Microsoft Teams
+BrightWork 365 and Teams

 Read Full Bio